piepdx/pie-cookbook/drafts/working-draft-tactical.md

 A community simply has to have a focus.
 It can revolve around concepts, ideals, goals, brands, or any combination thereof.
 We see community, at its essence, as a group of people with a shared, collaborative vision.

-### Incubator
-An incubator is a protected work environment designed to shelter founders and ideas as they work to realize concepts and prototypes in an effort to bring a functional product to market.

-In our definition of an incubator, there is no "business" yet.
-There are simply ideas and potential.

-Incubators are designed to help early stage ideas survive longer than they would in the wild, without the shelter, care, and feeding of an incubator.
-As such, an incubator does not strive to accurately reflect the stressors and turmoil of the real world.
-Instead, it seeks to shield founders from reality by providing resources that best ensure its likelihood of finding commercial applications of its concept(s).
-This is by design.

-> e.g., University tech transfer programs tend to be a good example of incubators

-Incubators are unsuccessful when they fail to provide adequate support for the founders engaged in their programs.
-Failing concepts are not a "failure" for the incubator.
-They are simply a recognition of the fallacy of the pursuit.

-NOTE: Although PIE has "incubator" in its name, that's a misnomer.
-We started as an incubator and transitioned into an accelerator.
-We chose not to rebrand the effort.
-Or maybe we simply couldn't come up with an acronym that worked.
-Except PAELLA.

 ### Accelerator

 An accelerator is a semi-protective environment that behaves as a microcosm of the real world, at a highly increased rate of speed.
 It is designed to help founders better understand how to deal with trends, personalities, and adversity in the real world.
 It is also designed to support founders in rapidly addressing issues impacting their businesses.

 > Accelerators are not designed to protect founders from the elements of the startup world.
 They are designed to expose founders to those elements, time and time again in rapid succession.